nikiimisal/3-tier_Architecture_Related/RDS.md

 • Under "Credentials settings", select "Self managed".

 • Enter and confirm your own password when the password creation popup appears.
+>>As a beginner, first carefully understand each of the following steps before attempting them in practice<br>
+  Gradually, through experience and practice, you will gain a clear understanding of these steps—then apply them confidently.

 7. Configure Connectivity